SunnierLee/DP-Pretrain/README.md

 ## 2. Introduction

-Differential Privacy (DP) image data synthesis aims to generate synthetic images from a sensitive image dataset while preserving the privacy of the individual images in the dataset, allowing organizations to share and utilize synthetic images without privacy concerns.
-Although previous methods have achieved great progress, especially training diffusion models on sensitive images with DP Stochastic Gradient Descent (DP-SGD), they still suffer from unsatisfactory performance degradation due to the problematic convergence of DP-SGD, especially on some complex image datasets.
-Motivated by recent success in which researchers leveraged a public image dataset to pre-train diffusion models before DP-SGD training, this paper explores how to pre-train diffusion models without using a public dataset.
-We propose a novel DP pre-training method, termed Differentially Private Self-Pretraining (DPP).
-DPP first queries center images from the sensitive image dataset with suitable Gaussian injected for satisfying DP.
-Then, these center images are post-enhanced by an augmentation algorithm bag, and enhanced images are used for pre-training diffusion models.
-Finally, we fine-tune the pre-trained diffusion models on the sensitive dataset using DP-SGD.
-Extensive experiments demonstrate that, on the average of four investigated image datasets, the FID and classification accuracy of the downstream task of synthetic images from DPP is 33.1% lower and 2.1% higher than the state-of-the-art method that does not use public data.
-Additional experiments show that when the public dataset used for pre-training is explicitly distinct from the sensitive dataset we aim to protect, DPP still achieves most-of-the-best performance without using an additional public dataset.
+Differentially private (DP) image data synthesis aims to generate synthetic images from a sensitive image dataset while preserving privacy, so organizations can share and utilize synthetic images.
+Although previous methods have achieved great progress, especially in training diffusion models on sensitive images with DP Stochastic Gradient Descent (DP-SGD), they still suffer from unsatisfactory performance.
+In this work, inspired by curriculum learning, we propose a two-stage DP image synthesis framework, where diffusion models learn to generate DP synthetic images from easy to hard.
+Unlike existing methods that directly use DP-SGD to train models, we propose an easy stage in the beginning, where diffusion models learn simple features of the sensitive images.
+To facilitate this easy stage, we propose to use central images, simply aggregations of random samples of the sensitive dataset.
+Intuitively, although those central images do not show details, they demonstrate useful characteristics of all images and only incur minimal `DP cost', thus helping early-phase model training.

 ## 3. Get Start
 We provide an example for how to reproduce the results on MNIST in our paper.
 Suppose you had 4 GPUs on your device.

 ### 3.1 Installation

-To setup the environment of DPP, we use `conda` to manage our dependencies.
+To setup the environment of DP-FETA, we use `conda` to manage our dependencies.
 Our developers are conducted using `CUDA 11.8`.

-Run the following commands to install DPP:
+Run the following commands to install DP-FETA:
  ```
-conda create -n dpp python=3.8 -y && conda activate dpp
+conda create -n dp-feta python=3.8 -y && conda activate dp-feta
 pip install --upgrade pip
 pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118
 pip install -r requirements.txt